filiphric/how-to-steal-ai-job/slides.md

 - this is what I did too when I got laid off last year as the company that I worked for shifted to A.I.
 - I decided to explore this world, find my own way and my own place
 - I’m not abandoning my test engineer mindset, I’m just expanding it with new knowledge

+- and to finish it off, there’s actually a funny ending in my story
-- the funny thing is, I got my job back
+- I got my job back
 - on Monday I’m starting as a contractor back at Replay, and I will be teaching the community about A.I. and ways to implement it for creating your app
--->
+- and I’m going to continue on to teach the wonderful community of testers -->

+---
+layout: cover
+---

+# Thank you